Enigmatic-Smile/docs/select/sdks/ios/reference-v2.md

 - `cardIssuingCountry: Country`: The country where the enrolled card was issued.
 - `metaData: [String: Any]?`: Custom data assigned to the enrolled card via the `metaData` SDK property.

-#### struct VerificationResult

-_Not useful for Loyalty/Select Transactions use cases, at the moment._

 #### struct FidelError

 A FidelError can occur during the card enrollment process.
 You can handle it via the `onResult` callback.